 The school's budget forecast was developed using statistical data collected from a decade's worth of operations at more than 100 charter schools successfully operating in Florida.
 Additionally, representatives of the charter applicant have attended state and district sponsored charter school budget training workshops in prior years.
 The data and methodology used to prepare the budget forecast is highly reliable, and every one of more than 100 charter schools that developed budgets using this system completed the past school year with a budget surplus.

-The budget contains the following sections to help the reader follow the assumptions presented in the budget revenue worksheet.
-In addition, the annual increase in per pupil funding is calculated.
+The budget contains the following sections to help the reader follow the assumptions presented in the budget.

 Budget Summary: this section contains summary information of the overall budget.
 It is broken up into three different areas;